doka1331/Project-3-SQLite-Visualization/README.md

 title's information and the aggregated total vote count that respective show recieved; then the user can compare that to the bar-graph above.

 References for "show_demo_info_script.ipynb" : I used ChatGPT Version 3.5 to help me generate an initial ipywidget function that would help me create the necessary widget for interaction.
-I did this by giving ChatGPT a snippet of my pandas dataframe and asking it to create a widget that will take in an inputted movie title and spit out information about that chosen title.
+I did this by asking ChatGPT to create a widget that will take in an inputted movie title and spit out information about that chosen title.
 I also used ChatGPT to get an understanding of the syntax regarding Seaborn and how to create barplots with the Seaborn library and incorporate that into my widget.
 Link to website: *https://chat.openai.com/*